Why Every Runner Should Keep A Running Log

 #3: Plan future training

-To plan your future training, you have to know what you’ve done in your past training.
-Having a running log allows you to plan your training based on distances and paces that you’ve been running in the most recent training cycle.
+To plan your future training, you have to know what you’ve done in the past.
+Having a runners log allows you to plan your training based on the distances and paces you ran in the most recent training cycle.

-Looking at what you’ve run for the past few months will allow you to plan your mileage so that it builds gradually.
-It will allow you to see what paces your should be aiming for in workouts.
-It will also let you plan down weeks or off days when you need them.
+Looking at your running for the past few months will allow you to plan your mileage so that it builds gradually.
+It will also help you see what paces you should aim for in workouts.
+Finally, it will let you plan down weeks or off days when you need them.

-If you don’t have a running log to look back at, there’s a real chance your could increase your training too much which can lead to plateauing or injury.
+If you don’t have a running journal to look back at, there’s a real chance you’ll increase your training too much too quickly, which can lead to plateauing or injury.

 A woman smiling holding up her phone, proud of her running log.